cozy/cozy.github.io/src/dev/konnector.md

 module.exports = new BaseKonnector(function fetch (fields) {
   return rq("https://login.remote.web")
-  .then($ => { // the result is automaticall wrapped with cheerio and you can use it like jQuery
+  .then($ => { // the result is automatically wrapped with cheerio and you can use it like jQuery
     const form = {
       form: {
         login: fields.login,